Moortu/terraform-proxmox-talos-k8s/README.md

 ### 5. Deploy the Cluster

-Deploy the core infrastructure (ISO, VMs, and Talos configuration):
+Deploy the core infrastructure (img, VMs, and Talos configuration):

 ```bash
 make apply